xplosionmind/tommi.space/content/notes/Tomminess.md

 - being **touchy**,
 - having a tremendously difficult time distinguishing ironic jokes and serious statements made with sarcasm,
 - believing in **love**, yet being unable to find it,
+- being stupid, but only when there is no need to be so, and…
+- …being incapable of laughing at jokes when it is time to be serious,
-- please, if you know me, <u>comment below</u> what you think is missing, and, if accurate, it will be added.
+- please, if you know Tommi, <u>comment below</u> by writing what you think is missing, and, if accurate, it will be added.

 <br>
 <br>